Amed Rosario Player Props: Guardians vs. Mariners

 - Rosario slugged .403 while batting .283.

-- He ranked 24th in batting average, 94th in on base percentage, and 86th in slugging among qualified batters in MLB last season.
+- Among qualified batters in MLB play last year, he ranked 24th in batting average, 94th in on-base percentage, and 86th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.